Daryl Somers: Early life

 Somers lived in the Melbourne suburb of Prahran and was educated at the Christian Brothers College, St. Kilda.
-A drummer, he joined a group playing music in the style of Herb Alpert which began under the name "Pasquale and his Mexican Rhythm".
-Under the name "Somerset", the group appeared on GTV-9's talent-quest programme New Faces, winning their way to the finals, only to be beaten by John Williamson.
+A drummer and singer, he played in bands such as the Newbeat Brass and a group playing music in the style of Herb Alpert which began under the name "Pasquale and his Mexican Rhythm".
+Newbeat Brass comprised five schoolfriends and quickly gained an 18-month residency at the Cascade Restaurant in the Melbourne suburb of Moorabbin.
+It was either Newbeat Brass or another group, Somerset, formed by Somers subsequently, which appeared on GTV-9's talent-quest program New Faces, winning their way to the finals only to be beaten by John Williamson.
 His parents and brothers had changed their name from Schulz to Somers by 1970.